onurceldir123/fn-dbscan/README.md

 ### FN_DBSCAN

 - **eps** (float, default=0.5): Maximum distance for neighborhood (ε in the paper).
 For normalized data, this should be in [0, 1].
 Points within this distance are considered potential neighbors.

+- **epsilon1** (float, default=0.0): Minimum membership threshold (ε₁ or α-cut level in the paper).
+Points with membership degree < epsilon1 are not considered neighbors.
+Should be in [0, 1].
+Use 0.0 to include all points within eps radius.

 - **epsilon2** (float, default=5.0): Minimum fuzzy cardinality for a point to be classified as a core point (ε₂ in the paper).
 This is the fuzzy equivalent of DBSCAN's `min_samples`.